Kuhicop/Game-Hacking/README.md

 # Update 26/07/2022
-I will change this repo to ONLY contain my personal steps in game hacking.
+Changed this repo to ONLY contain my personal steps in game hacking.
 So you will be able to follow my exact steps (skipping the useless ones).

 # Golden rule
 Don't skip any content!
 With content I mean: lessons, videos, testings, asking your doubts, etc...
 DON'T SKIP ANYTHING EVEN IF IT LOOKS EZ.